Get

 Kittens only get half of their genetics from their mother.
 The other half comes from the father cat, which may have a completely different personality.
 Personality traits also tend to develop in a bit of a haphazard way, in many unexpected combinations.

-How your kitten spends their beginning weeks also matters.
+How your kitten spends their first weeks also matters.
 Kittens will spend their first few weeks mimicking their mother’s behavior, which provides essential early socialization.
 However, your kitten should also be exposed to many other animals, humans, and environments.
 How you treat your kitten is also critical.

 mother cat licking her kitten